 In the general contractor model, the owner uses an architect and engineering team for the planning.
 The owner either enters into a single planning contract with a consortium of planners/designers (often in the form of a simple partnership) or concludes individual contracts with each architect or engineer involved.
 For the execution of the construction work, the owner enters into a contract with a contractor who, in turn, uses subcontractors.

 In the total contractor model, the owner contracts with a single company that assumes full responsibility for the planning and realisation of a project.

-The contractor is liable for ensuring that the project is carried out free of defects, and bears such liability irrespective of the cause of the defect (eg, negligent workmanship, use of unfit materials, unauthorised deviation from designs and instructions of the construction manager), and independently of fault.
+The contractor is liable for ensuring that the project is carried out free of defects, and bears such liability regardless of the cause of the defect (eg, negligent workmanship, use of unfit materials, unauthorised deviation from designs and instructions of the construction manager) and independently of fault.

 If defects occur, the owner is entitled to defect warranty rights, such as the right of remediation, deduction and/or rescission.
 Unless otherwise agreed, the owner is to notify defects immediately (ie, within seven days).
 However, the owner and contractors often agree on an extended notification period of two years.